 Before we discuss the hotels, let’s talk about Ellsworth Milton Statler.
 He was a very interesting man indeed.

-He was born near Gettysburg, Pennsylvania.
+He was born in Somerset County, Pennsylvania.
 When he was young his family moved to Ohio, just across the Ohio River from Wheeling, West Virginia.
 At the age of 9 he went to work tending furnace fires at a glass factory.
 Statler began his career in hotels at the age of 13 as a bellboy for $6/month, board and tips.
 At 15 he was promoted to head bellman.
 Ellsworth set about learning bookkeeping and by 19 he was made hotel manager.
 A hotel manager at 19!
 Talk about a go getter.
 Can you imagine?

 Not the type to let grass grow under his feet, Statler leased the hotel’s billiard room and made it profitable with the help from his younger brother who had become an expert at the game.
 Ellsworth arranged for tournaments where his brother, Osceola, would win time and again.
 People began to come from miles around to challenge the young pool shark.